greenify/koala-js/README.md

 ## Support

-If you have any problem or suggestion please open an issue [here](https://github.com/greenify/lazyjs/issues).
+If you have any problem or suggestion please open an issue [here](https://github.com/greenify/koala-js/issues).

+## Support

 ## License